How much does it cost to move a static caravan? Guide to prices, logistics & options

-• a better spot has become available on your existing park
+• a better spot may have become available on your existing park

-• the park you’re based on is closing
+• the park you’re currently based on may be closing or increasing its prices

-• you’ve sold your static caravan and agreed to move it for the buyer
+• you may have sold your caravan and agreed to move it for the buyer

 • you want to move your static caravan into a storage facility

-Since moving a static caravan is a specialist job, it’s not difficult, provided you hire a team of experienced professionals and perform a thorough risk assessment.
+Since moving a static caravan is a specialist job, it’s not difficult, provided you hire a team of experienced professionals and perform a thorough risk assessment beforehand.

 Moving a static caravan typically involves loading and securing it onto a low-loader truck, safely transporting it between locations, and carefully unloading it to its new pitch.

-• assessing whether your static requires custom escort vehicles
+• assessing whether your caravan requires custom escort vehicles

 • acquiring a police permit from each policing area the caravan will travel through